 What is the U doing to encourage historically under-represented students to apply to the U?

 The U routinely reaches out to students from historically under-represented domestic minority groups to encourage them to apply.
 We do this through work with high schools, community-based organizations and other civic organizations ensuring that the U is always represented as a possible college choice for students.

 How many students at the U come from historically under-represented groups?

-From 2011-21 the portion of students of color at the U from within the United States has increased significantly from 15 percent to 26 percent, which is similar to high school populations within Utah.
+From 2011-22 the portion of students of color at the U from within the United States has increased significantly from 15 percent to 26 percent, which is similar to high school populations within Utah.
 In that same period of time, the domestic portion of undergraduate students who self-identified as a student of color increased from 17 percent to 28 percent.
-More information is available through the Office of Budget and Institutional Analysis.
+More information is available through the University Analytics and Institutional Research (UAIR).